By Glen Sparks

 Vance walked one batter and struck out nine.
 Philly scored a lone run in the second inning.
 Nelson “Chicken” Hawks reached on a Johnston error, advanced to second base and ran safely to third following a passed ball by Brooklyn catcher Hank DeBerry.
 Hawks then scored his unearned run on a sacrifice fly from Bernie Friberg.

-Vance improved to 22-7 following that victory.
+With that victory, Vance improved to 22-7.
 The Brooklyn ace lost his last two games of the season but 22-9 isn’t shabby, especially for a team that ended up 68-85 and in sixth place.
 He led the N.L. with 221 strikeouts and four shutouts.
 Writers voted him fifth in the N.L.
 MVP race.

 Dazzy combined a hot fastball with a 12-6 curveball.
 Batters couldn’t catch up to the heat or make any sense out of the breaking stuff.
 He finished first in ERA in 1928 (2.09) and again in 1930 (2.61) at the age of 39.
 Following a 12-11 season in 1932, Vance left the Robins for the St. Louis Cardinals and then the Cincinnati Reds.
 He returned to Brooklyn for one more season, 1935, before calling it quits at the age of 44 with a career won-loss mark of 197-140 and a 3.24 ERA (125 ERA+).

 All told, Dazzy led the National League in strikeouts a record seven straight seasons (1922-28).
 He topped it in K/BB ratio eight times (1924-31) and in K/9 ratio eight times (1922-28, 1931).
 Vance put together an incredible (and overlooked) career that began slowly in the year that Babe Ruth slugged his first major-league home run, got rolling as the Jazz Age grew loud, and ended during the Great Depression.

 Sabermatrician Bill James rated Dazzy the 35th best pitcher of all-time in the 2003 paperback edition of his Historical Baseball Abstract, just ahead of Bert Blyleven and Hal Newhouser.
 Baseball writers elected Vance to Cooperstown in 1955.
 The Hall of Famer died Feb.
 16, 1961, in Florida.
 He was 69.